Welcome to the Home Education Network (HEN).

 HEN is based in Victoria but many interstate home educators join to receive Otherways.
 Membership is $45 per year with a printed magazine or $25 with a downloaded version.

 HEN is a parent support group, not a business.

 We are all committed to helping you find the information you need, put you in touch with the right person, book you into classes/events/camps, or post out things you have ordered, and we strive to do so as quickly and efficiently as possible.
 Please do keep in mind, however, that we are volunteers educating our children at home.
 For this reason, we can’t always respond as quickly as you would expect from paid workers.
 Please bear with us; we are keen to help, but sometimes it just takes a little time.

 As home educators, we believe that children have an innate curiosity to learn and grow and, when given the freedom and support of family and friends, they will have the best opportunity to reach their full potential.

 We are dedicated to raising self-motivated, broad-minded, confident, competent, independent, passionately alive people.

-Home education empowers children and young adults to discover their potential unencumbered by arbitrary authorities.
-It promotes the love of life-long learning.
+Home education empowers children and young adults to discover their potential, unencumbered by arbitrary authorities, and promotes a love of life-long learning.

 Home education provides broad socialisation through networking with a diverse group of people of varying age and social backgrounds.
-The Home Education Network recognises that true socialisation begins with acceptance and growth within one’s own family and a naturally widening circle as children grow older.
-It aims to provide additional social opportunities for home educating families to encourage mutual support amongst home educating families and access to like-minded people as well as support and encouragement to enquiring families.
+The Home Education Network recognises that true socialisation begins with acceptance and growth within one’s own family, and a naturally widening circle as children grow older.
+It aims to provide additional social opportunities for home educating families, to encourage mutual support amongst home educating families, access to like-minded people, and support and encouragement to enquiring families.

-- HEN aims to make information on Home Education accessible to the general public via newsletters, website, phone and personal contacts.
+1. HEN aims to make information on home education accessible to the general public via newsletters, the HEN website, phone and personal contacts.